MarcelDurgante/skills-app-main/README.md

 ### Debugging Callbacks, Promises and State

- * Scenario: Button is not working
+ * Scenario: Fetching skills and assume a value in .then block gets set
     * Aproach to solving
-        * Check the event listener in the Element panel
+        * Check the panels
-        * Additionally, check the console and sources
         * Identify the problem and solve it

 ***